 Frequently asked questions (FAQs)

-The application for the 2019-20 intake is now open.
-The application will close on January 2, 2019.
+The application period for the 2019-20 intake has closed.
 The deadline to submit supporting documents is January 15, 2019.
 Only complete applications will be reviewed.